 The best display of caves can be found near Dream Beach in the area known as the Devil’s Tear.

 The blue sea crashes like thunder into the caves sending water plumes soaring into the sky every few minutes.
 It’s mesmerizing to watch and a must-see for any visitor to Lembongan.

 While on the southern end of Jungut Batu Beach, don’t miss a chance to stop for a drink at one of the island’s best watering holes, The Deck Cafe & Bar.

 Located within the Batu Karang Lembongan Resort, the cafe has perfect views of the coastline and Bali in the distance.
 A favorite with regular Lembongan visitors, there’s no spot on the island more scenic for a cocktail.

 Sunsets from Sandy Bay

-While the main beach of Jungut Batu has wonderful sunset views, our hotel clerk recommended the aptly-named Sunset Beach (also known as Sandy Bay) for sunset on our first night.
+While the main beach of Jungut Batu has wonderful sunset views, our hotel clerk recommends the aptly-named Sunset Beach (also known as Sandy Bay) for sunset on our first night.

 With white-washed tables and an atmosphere reminiscent of a beachfront Greek island taverna, the Sandy Bay Beach Club is a terrific spot for sunset views.

-All three nights we were on the island we enjoyed the relaxing sound of the crashing waves and the island breezes while sipping cocktails over dinner.
-The food was delicious and comparable to some of the great meals we had on Bali.
+F or all three of our nights on the island we enjoy the relaxing sound of the crashing waves and the island breezes while sipping cocktails over dinner.
+The food is delicious and comparable to some of the great meals we had on Bali.